-What Is Package Branding?
+What Is Brand Packaging?

 Custom labels present another opportunity for branding.
 Applied directly to the product bottle or container, labels are the perfect place for product details, ingredients, and directions for use.
 They can be created from a wide range of materials from kraft paper to black vellum.
 Matching the look of your folding cartons and labels is arguably the most important part of keeping your product packaging on-brand, and partnering with a vendor that can custom print both cartons and labels will help maintain branding consistency.